 The signs of illness are stronger especially when coughing and vomiting happen together.
 For instance, your dog may cough to clear his throat but vomit.

 You should note that coughing is not regular in canines.
 It usually means that your dog is either sick or has something stuck in his throat.

 The most recommendable thing is to check with your vet for any medical complications.

 7 Medical Reasons Why Your Dog is Coughing and Vomiting

 As mentioned above, coughing is a sign of a severe illness in most cases.
 There are several illnesses associated with coughing.

 Some of these illnesses are life-threatening, while others go away by themselves.
 These reasons include;

 This is a highly contagious and life-threatening viral disease.
-Unfortunately, the disease has no cure which leaves young unvaccinated puppies as well as older dogs.
-The illness is characterized by a frequent and persistent cough from your dog.
+Unfortunately, the condition has no cure, leaving young unvaccinated puppies and older dogs.

 2. Canine Influenza

 This is an airborne viral disease that resembles the human flu.
 Your dog will contract this disease through contaminated respiratory secretions in the air.